Home > Desk Electronic Calculators

 Four-function.

-five-chip chipset manufactured by Solitron Devices.
+Uses a five-chip chipset manufactured by Solitron Devices.

 Probably the ugliest calculator ever made.